devshashwat/Regression-Analysis-Using-JMP-Pro/README.md

 # Regression-Analysis-Using-JMP-Pro

+The main goal is to use Regression Analysis with given data including both simple linear regression and multiple linear regression.

+Project Objectives:

+a)	To determine the relationship between Average Battery Voltage (v), taken as Response Variable, and Relative Humidity (%), Temperature (deg F) Wind Speed Average (mph) and Solar Radiation (W/m2), all taken as Regressors using multiple linear regression.

+b)	To perform ANOVA and Hypothesis Test of the objective a).

+1. Intoduction

 Mount Rainer is an active volcano and is one of the most dangerous volcanos in the world but that does not stop thrill seekers to drive by close to it to just get a glimpse of its magnificent beauty.
 There is only up to a certain limit that you can drive there, and many climbers take up the challenge to go to the top.
 Therefore, this makes it very thrilling destination.
 Many climbers and tourists leave their car for days while climbing and do not have much information of their vehicle during that time.
 Thus, calculating the average battery voltage to see whether it is safe enough to leave it in the cold can be productive.